The Prince Who Contemplates His Death

 Keywords: Arabic Calligraphy, Liminality, Sufi Narratives, Post-Colonial Subjectivity

-By marrying fluid lines with specific color theory, the work translates the "complexities of the path" into a tangible material dialogue.
+By marrying fluid lines with specific colors, the work translates the "complexities of the path" into a tangible material dialogue.
 This research-as-practice aligns with decolonial methodologies by reclaiming the Arabic script as a generative mapping tool rather than a purely ornamental or traditional artifact.
 It challenges audiences to engage with the calligraphic form as a contemporary research site where the "geometry of the soul" meets the ethics of displacement.